mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 A common objection to this approach is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
 For example, specifications like {{ACTIVITYSTREAMS}}) were available for some time without being used in a federated manner by commercial social networking providers.

-However, while standards aren't mandatory, legal regulation is, and legal mandates for interoperability are increasingly discussed by policymakers as a remedy for competition issues (see, e.g., {{OECD}}).
+That objection ignores that while standards aren't mandatory, legal regulation is, and legal mandates for interoperability are increasingly discussed by policymakers as a remedy for competition issues (see, e.g., {{OECD}}).

 As such, appetite for regulation presents an opportunity for new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.
 That opportunity also presents a risk, if the resulting legal regulation is at odds with the Internet architecture.